lhhiep2204/Locify/docs/Locify_Data_Sync_Flow.md

   3. The user manually triggers synchronization via the Settings screen (online).
 - **Process**:
   1. **Login**:
-     - After login, the client sends all local records with `sync_status: pendingCreate`, `pendingUpdate`, or `pendingDelete` to the server using batch requests (up to 50 records per request).
+     - After login, the client sends all local records sequentially, processing up to 50 records per sync session, using individual API requests (POST, PUT, DELETE) per record with exponential backoff on failure (initial delay 1s, max delay 60s).
      - If logged in with a different account from the previous session, the client shows a dialog: “Do you want to sync local data (X collections, Y locations) to the new account or discard it?” with “Sync” and “Discard” options.
      - If “Sync” is selected, local data is sent to the server with the new `user_id`.
 If “Discard” is selected, local data is cleared, and the client fetches server data for the new `user_id`.
      - For images/icons, the client uploads local files (e.g., `file://`) to Firebase Storage and updates records with the new URLs before sending to the server.
      - Server processes the requests, updates `sync_status` to `synced`, and returns updated records.
      - Client updates local storage with the returned records.
   2. **Network Available**:
-     - When the app detects network connectivity, it sends all pending changes to the server using batch requests.
+     - When the app detects network connectivity, it sends all pending changes to the server sequentially, processing up to 50 records per sync session, using individual API requests (POST, PUT, DELETE) per record with exponential backoff on failure (initial delay: 1s, max delay: 60s).
      - If the user is logged out (`isLoggedOut: true`), the app completes the logout by calling `FirebaseAuth.signOut()`, clearing the Firebase token, and updating `isLoggedOut: false`.
      - For images/icons, the client uploads local files and updates records with Firebase Storage URLs.
   3. **Manual Sync**:
-     - Users trigger synchronization via the Settings screen, sending all pending changes to the server.
+      - Users trigger synchronization via the Settings screen, sending all pending changes to the server sequentially, processing up to 50 records per sync session, using individual API requests (POST, PUT, DELETE) per record with exponential backoff on failure (initial delay: 1s, max delay: 60s).
-     - If sync fails, the app displays a notification: “Sync failed (X collections, Y locations).
-Please try again.” with a “Retry” button.
+      - If sync fails, the app displays a notification: "Sync failed (X collections, Y locations).
+Please try again." with a "Retry" button.
   4. **Logout**:
      - **Online**: The client attempts to sync unsynced data before logging out.
 If sync fails, the app displays: “You have unsynced data (X collections, Y locations).
 Please sync before logging out to avoid data loss.” with options “Sync and Logout” or “Cancel”.
      - **Offline**: The app displays: “You are offline.
 Logout will be completed when you reconnect.
 Data will remain saved locally and sync when you log in again.”
 When the app detects internet connectivity, it calls `FirebaseAuth.signOut()`, removes the Firebase token, updates `isLoggedOut: false`, and shows a notification: “Reconnected.
 Logout completed.”